 - Some employment applications

-A Soft Credit “Hit” is an inquiry that appears in your credit report but no one but you can see them.
+A Soft Credit “Hit” is an inquiry that appears in your credit report, but no one but you can see it.
 Therefore, they essentially do not affect your credit.

 Soft Credit “Hits”